-Construction of the M90 carriageway is likely to have removed any archaeological remains that may have been present within the trunk road boundary.
-The potential for the presence of unknown archaeological remains in the study area is therefore assessed to be low.
+Construction of the A7 carriageway is likely to have removed any archaeological remains that may have been present within the carriageway boundary.
+The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.